Palm Springs vibes with a visit to the Suncatcher House

 “These gestures leave the home with a light-filled airiness that is quite uncommon on such a restrained suburban block.”

 Big thank you to Nic for taking us on a tour around the Suncatcher House.
-To see what other projects Create Architecture are working on, visit their website or check out their Instagram.
+To see what other projects Create Architecture are working on, visit their website and also their Instagram.

 Credits